flashbots/suave-specs/specs/rigil/precompiles.md

 1. offchain computation that is too expensive in solidity
 2. calls to API methods to interact with the Confidential Data Store
-3. calls to `suavex` API Methods to interact with Domain Specific Services
+3. calls to `suavex` API Methods to interact with Domain-Specific Services
 4. calls to retrieve context for the confidential compute requests

 ## Available Precompiles